Houseful (2009 Bengali film)

-Houseful is a 2009 Bengali language film directed by Bappaditya Bandopadhyay.
+Houseful (alternatively House Full) is a 2009 Bengali language film directed by Bappaditya Bandopadhyay.
 In this film, the star Prosenjit Chatterjee's character is a movie director who creates artistic films that flop and are not selected for awards.
 After several tries and exhausting his own funds, he is forced to do commercial Bengali films.
-In this film Sreelekha Mitra has a guest appearance.
+In this film Sreelekha Mitra makes a guest appearance.

 Synopsis

 Nikhil (Prosenjit Chatterjee) is in distress over his failures.
 His personal circumstances are in shambles and he has defaulted on most of his obligations.
 His assistant asks him to make a commercial film on the lines of a Tamil film to revive his career.
 He refuses and decides to make his own film by producing it himself.
 He convinces his father to mortgage their house.
-He receives a call from Subhash one day who provides him with finance, but in return he would have to accept the actress of the man's choice.
+He receives a call from Subhash one day who provides him with finances, but in return he would have to accept the actress of the man's choice.
 Nikhil agrees and they start shooting with Sujata, better known as Nandita (Rimjhim Gupta).

 A series of explosions take place in the city and Subhash is accused.
 He is also Sujata's boyfriend.
 Sujata is arrested.
 The film meets the same fate as his other films.
 Nikhil finally agrees to make a commercial film.